Adoption Guide

 1. Introduction Adoption Guide

 DCSA aims to drive standardisation and digitalisation in the container shipping industry by supporting your organisation to adopt the DCSA Booking and Bill of Lading standards.
 Adopting DCSA Booking and Bill of Lading Standards can help your organisation improve efficiency and communication in the booking and electronic bill of lading (eBL) processes.
 The purpose of this Adoption Guide is to provide a step by step guidance to implement the Booking and Bill of Lading standards within your organisation, a stepping stone towards enabling end-to-end digitalisation of the container shipping documentation process.
 The industry is ready for fast eBL adoption.
 It's time for your organisation to adopt the DCSA Booking and Bill of Lading Standards.
-In a recent McKinsey survey for shippers, the majority of the respondents are convinced that their organisation is equipped to encounter 100% eBL adoption in the next 5 years.Research question: If the trade facilitators (e.g. ocean carriers, banks, forwarders) announced a requirement for 100% adoption of electronic bill of lading in the next 5 years, do you feel comfortable that your company is able to make this transition on time?
+In a recent McKinsey survey for shippers, the majority of the respondents are convinced that their organisation is equipped to encounter 100% eBL adoption in the next 5 years.Research question 2023: If trade facilitators (e.g. ocean carriers, banks, forwarders) announced a requirement for 100% adoption of electronic bill of lading in the next 5 years, do you feel comfortable that your company is able to make this transition on time?

 2. Benefits